thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 12. Click **Review and Launch**.
 After you have reviewed your instance launch details, click **Launch**.
 13. Choose a key pair.
       A key pair consists of a public and private key used to encrypt and decrypt login information.
 If you don’t have a key pair, you must create one, otherwise you won’t be able to SSH into the AWS instance later on.
-14. Click **Launch Instances**.
+14. Click **Launch Instance**.
 Wait a few minutes for it to fully start up.
 Once it has started up, it will show up on the EC2 console.
-15. Contact ThoughtSpot support to complete your ThoughtSpot installation.
+15. Contact ThoughtSpot Support to complete your ThoughtSpot installation.
      They will set up the VM instances to be part of the cluster.
 16. When the setup is complete, you can load data into ThoughtSpot for search analytics.